JZhao12/CVML-Pose/README.md

 python scripts/realtime.py --object 1             # estimate object 3D pose in real-time with the pretrained Mask-R-CNN detector python scripts/realtime_no_detect.py --object 1   # estimate object 3D pose in real-time in a fixed location(no detector)
 ```

+### 1.7 Trained models and results

+In terms of the train models (weights), although the data we used are publicly available, we cannot guarantee whether we can distribute the data including the weights trained on the data.
+But you can always follow the guidance to train the models, and any questions about training are welcome.
+We are very sorry for any inconvenience.

+With respect to the results, we have opened the results of our method on Linemod and the BOP version of the Linemod-Occluded data.
+Please feel free to download them through [Google Drive](https://drive.google.com/drive/folders/1uJJ1YXLyggwvFicBZVgze_lbKXoVIB5H?usp=share_link).

 ## 2. License